-Severe storms possible in D.C. area Friday and Saturday from former hurricane Laura
+Severe storms possible in D.C. area Friday, with remnants of Hurricane Laura bringing more Saturday

 On Saturday, a cold front approaches from the west, and our region is deep within the warm sector of a low pressure system over the Great Lakes (shown below).

-Also shown is Laura’s remnant low pressure center, crossing into West Virginia in the early morning, embedded within the warm sector.
+Also shown is Laura’s remnant low-pressure center, crossing into West Virginia in the early morning, embedded within the warm sector.
 The low is expected to traverse the mountains of Virginia during the afternoon and cross the Bay during the evening.
 Later Saturday, it begins interacting with the cold front, which eventually catches up and merges with the low pressure vortex.
 The timing of this interaction is uncertain.

 The arrival of Laura’s concentrated zone of spin, still pronounced in the middle and upper atmosphere, will create strongly rising air and abundant wind shear.
 Since these dynamic winds will be embedded in an unstable and humid air mass, the likelihood of strong to severe storms, and locally heavy rains, will increase, particularly during the afternoon.

 This will carry at least a slight risk for damaging wind gusts and tornadoes, and a marginal risk for flooding rains.
-The tornado threat is higher to the east or right of Laura’s track, which means south central Virginia and northern North Carolina.
+The tornado threat is higher to the east or right of Laura’s track, which means south-central Virginia and northern North Carolina.
 But we cannot rule out isolated tornadoes in any rain bands that develop further north.

-A higher flood potential exists along the mountainous terrain, where ex-Laura’s moisture-laden winds and low level energy interact with upslope regions along the western and eastern flanks.
-The rapid forward speed of the low pressure zone, as it becomes embedded in fast jet stream flow, will limit rain accumulation.
+A higher flood potential exists along the mountainous terrain, where Laura’s moisture-laden winds and low-level energy interact with upslope regions along the western and eastern flanks.
+The rapid forward speed of the low-pressure zone, as it becomes embedded in fast jet stream flow, will limit rain accumulation.

 We will be carefully monitoring Saturday’s severe weather threat.
 Upgrades in severe and/or flooding potential, for some areas, are possible.